Race To The Bottom

-The top 10 universities responsible for the biggest increase in firsts are shown in the diagram below, presented in comparison to the contagious increase across all universities in turquoise.
+The top 10 universities responsible for the biggest increase in firsts are shown in the diagram below, presented in comparison to the contagious average increase across all universities in UK.

-The question is: would you not prefer to go to a university with a better reputation than Surrey if you are capable of getting a first?
+The question is: would you not prefer to go to a university with a better reputation than East Anglia if you are capable of getting a first?